esturdivant-usgs/BI-geomorph-extraction/README.md

 # BI-geomorph-extraction
 Author: Emily Sturdivant; esturdivant@usgs.gov

-This repository contains a python package (CoastalVarExtractor) to calculate coastal geomorphology variables along shore-normal transects.
-It is used to produce inputs for modeling geomorphology using a Bayesian Network and is a companion to a Methods Open-File Report (Zeigler and others, 2018) and various ScienceBase data releases that have been or will be published (e.g. Gutierrez and others, 2018).
-The repo also includes a 'notebooks' folder, which document the implementation instances of the code that produced the published datasets.
+This package is used to calculate coastal geomorphology variables along shore-normal transects.
+It was designed to produce inputs for modeling geomorphology using a Bayesian Network and is a companion to a Methods Open-File Report titled "Evaluating barrier island characteristics and piping plover (Charadrius melodus) habitat availability along the U.S. Atlantic coast - geospatial approaches and methodology" (Zeigler and others, 2018) and various ScienceBase data releases that have been or will be published (e.g. Gutierrez and others, 2018).
+This repository includes a 'notebooks' folder, which document the implementation instances of the code that produced the published datasets.

-The Methods OFR is titled "Evaluating barrier island characteristics and piping plover (Charadrius melodus) habitat availability along the U.S. Atlantic coast - geospatial approaches and methodology."

 ## Requires
 ArcGIS Pro, which includes an installation of Anaconda and Python 3.